 Healthcare Degree Search

 These shifts have resulted in significant movements and changes to the medical field, such as greater emphasis on preventive care and aging in place.
 Alternative medicine, particularly chiropractic, is seeing explosive growth as this generation ages and more insurance plans cover holistic care.
-The number of jobs in chiropractic is anticipated to grow by 7 percent between 2018 and 2028 (U.S. Bureau of Labor Statistics).
+The number of jobs in chiropractic is anticipated to grow by 4 percent between 2019 and 2029 (U.S. Bureau of Labor Statistics 2021).

 Chiropractors treat (or provide preventive care) to patients who have issues or wish to manage the health of their neuromusculoskeletal system.
 This system includes nerves, tendons, bones, ligaments, and muscles.
 The field of chiropractic uses manipulations, adjustments, and supportive equipment to provide care to patients, emphasizing their spine.
 Chiropractors work in a variety of settings, including hospitals, clinics, offices, and home visits.
-A 2018 survey of 500 chiropractors conducted by Chiropractic Economics found that chiropractors saw an average of 140 recurring patients and nine new patients each week.
+A 2020 survey of 500 chiropractors conducted by Chiropractic Economics found that chiropractors saw an average of 142 recurring patients and 10 new patients each week.

 Those looking to specialize in an area of chiropractic must already be a licensed chiropractor, meaning they have attended chiropractic school and passed their National Board of Chiropractic Examiners (NBCE) exam.
 Next, they must demonstrate clinical experience in the specialization they wish to get certified in.
 The amount of clinical experience required differs by state and specialty, so chiropractors should take care to check with state licensing boards and the appropriate board or council for the specialty they wish to pursue.